Your ‘Twenties’: the time in your life where you hardly have any idea who you are, yet you’re expected to have it all together.

 Really?
 Is this what being a twenty-something is all about?
 We’re just these zombie-idiots with no direction?
 I beg to differ.

 Your twenties are the crazy, selfish, discovery years.
 You’re supposed to be exploring, traveling, making mistakes, falling in love, feeling on top of the world, and completely failing.
 You’re not supposed to have this grand plan of how everything is going to work out…but you should have something.
-You should have some sense of where you’re headed or want to go (…and hopefully that’s somewhere besides the pantry.)
+You should have some sense of where you’re headed or want to go.
+You should be at least trying to get a job or some kind of career started, and you should have at least a tiny bit of motivation for the future.
+Even if you don’t know what that future will look like.

 I’m so tired of people saying “Oh, you’re only twenty-whatever.
 You’ll figure it out.”
 You’re damn right I will.
 But I’m not only twenty-whatever.
 I’m already twenty-whatever.
 The time is now.

 No, I’m not old.
 But it’s not like I have years and years to just veg out on my parents’ couch.
-(Well, technically I could if I wanted…but I don’t.)
 How am I going to start my life from my parents’ couch?
 How am I going to establish myself?
 Be independent?
 Make money?
 Have a purpose?

 I’ve seen this picture probably more than anything (especially with the influx of twenty-something engagements and babies).
 It’s a manifesto for the twenty-four-year-old that lives at home and doesn’t have a full time job.
 It’s a feel-good for the single, fifth year senior who’s dragging out another degree.